A technique that simulates the natural aging process of wood

 3. Cooling/humidification process

 We will refer to the materials in this process and various fields for reference.
-You could think "Why doesn't the wood just ignite at those high temperature near 200°C and burn down?".
+You could think “Why doesn’t the wood just ignite at those high temperatures near 200°C and burn down?”.
 Well, the trick is in the chamber where this takes place.
-It doesn't burn even at high temperatures because that chamber is filled with water vapor and contains almost no oxygen, preventing any possible ignitions.
+It doesn’t burn even at high temperatures because that chamber is filled with water vapor and contains almost no oxygen, preventing any possible ignitions.
 It has been proven that wood that has undergone this treatment presents improved resistance to warping and twisting.